Templating

 The parsing of the template happens at render time and will only happen once.
 This is also true for other rendering methods.

-method with same target repeatedly will only work once.
+Calling the render method with same target repeatedly will only work once.
 You can call it with a different target to move content to a different place.

 temp.render(document.body) // will parse and append to document.body